 The Xelento wireless is rated at 8 hours battery life for Bluetooth audio which is not too bad actually for these types of wireless applications.
 Certainly, fairly close to the likes of the FiiO BTR3 dongle which is rated at around 8-10 hours but slightly behind the CL2 which is rated at 10-12 hours.

 How accurate is that?
 Well, depends on your usage but 6 hours and upwards is achievable so long as you are not button-bashing.

 Comfort & Fitting

 These are super light and combined with the small smoothly curved form factor you will have zero comfort issues with the Xelento wireless once in the ear.
-However, these are very tip dependent since they do not really use any part of your outer to rest on.
-For me, the longer the tip and the better the seal then the better the performance with the Xelento wireless.
+However, these are very tip-dependent since they do not use any part of your outer to rest on.
+For me, the longer the tip and the better the seal the better the performance with the Xelento wireless.

 The Xelento wireless comes with a ton of tips all neatly arranged and labeled in a small tray holder.
 The selection is very large but more based on size than type.
 The type is either single-bore silicone or foam.

 Now the silicone tips look a bit strange and are not your normal-looking design, more of a mushroom shape.
 The shape is specifically to better match and close the seal on your ear for maximum isolation and comfort.